apache/drill/_docs/develop-custom-functions/adding-custom-functions-to-drill/020-dynamic-udfs.md

 If you do not know the location of the staging directory or you need access to the directory, contact your administrator.

-When you issue the command, Drill uses the JAR file name to register the JAR name in the Dynamic UDF registry (UDF list stored in ZooKeeper) and then copies the source and binary JAR files to the local UDF directory on each drillbit.
+When you issue the command, Drill uses the JAR file name to register the JAR name in the Dynamic UDF registry ([persistent store]({{site.baseurl}}/docs/persistent-configuration-storage/) and then copies the source and binary JAR files to the local UDF directory on each drillbit.

 Upon successful registration, Drill returns a message with a list of registered UDFs: